firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.maxmind.com/en/anonymous-proxy-fraudulent-ip-address-list).

-The last time downloaded was found to be dated: Mon Jun  1 23:00:08 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 03:09:11 UTC 2015.

 The ipset `maxmind_proxy_fraud` has **372** entries, **372** unique IPs.